 The results show that students appreciated the fact that online courses provide them with convenience and flexibility, self-paced learning, and the opportunity to earn credit while not on campus.
 The students found the greatest drawback of online courses to be the ease with which one can fall behind, with a distant second being slow internet connections that affected ease of course material access, followed by the lack of student-teacher interaction.
-The students did not consider the online course to be easier than the traditional course, nor did they find the intellectual challenge to be less than in a traditional course, but 80% of the online students reported that they would recommend this Online delivered course to other students while 100%
+The students did not consider the online course to be easier than the traditional course, nor did they find the intellectual challenge to be less than in a traditional course.